Something Green Gift Shop

 âą Perfectly presented in a round acrylic case making it ideal as a decorative detail or a gift for nature and science lovers.

-âą Discover the details of the sand under magnification and learn about the Foraminifera, the single-celled organisms that once lived in these tiny star-shaped shells.
+âą Discover the details of the sand under magnification and learn about Foraminifera, the single-celled organisms that once lived in these tiny star-shaped shells.

 Facts about star sand: